 A hard childhood

-Sewell has endured much greater challenges in his life than completing an IRONMAN, spent four years during his childhood traveling from one place to another and sleeping in homeless shelters while her mother, Marian Jackson, made sure she had expensive prosthetic legs.
+Sewell has endured much bigger challenges in his life than completing an IRONMAN, He spent four years in his childhood traveling from one place to another and sleeping in homeless shelters while her mother, Marian Jackson, made sure she had expensive prosthetic legs.

-When he was 10, he saw one of his friends, also pointed from both legs to swim in the pool and from there his passion for swimming was born.
+When he was 10 years old he saw one of his friends, also with two legs pointed swimming in the pool and from there his passion for swimming was born.

-Seventeen years later, Sewell has become the first triathlete amputated above the knees to complete the IRONMAN of Hawaii.
+Seventeen years later, Sewell has become the first amputee above the knee to complete the Hawaii IRONMAN.